 Interoperability Levels

 The 4 interoperability levels are described in this section.
-Only levels 1 and 2 are elaborated in this version of the specification.
+Only Levels 1 and 2 are fully described in this version of the specification.
 Levels 3 and 4 are described for completeness but their specifications are only “informative” in this edition of the specification and they should not be included in production implementations of this version of the interoperability catalogue.

 Level 0 – Overlays – no explicit interoperability

-In “level 0” all interoperability processing is turned off.
+In “Level 0” all interoperability processing is turned off.
 In this case, feature data is passed through unchanged to ordinary portrayal processing.
 Display plane information from the Interoperability Catalogue is also passed through since it specifies the layering which must be done by the display.

 Interoperability catalogues are not used.
 ENC is treated as the main product on the screen, and all other products are overlays.
 Information layer priority continues to conform to the relevant IMO and IEC performance standards.